msr-lovely/Practical-Deep-Learning-For-Coders/[04] MNIST Basic All Digits/README.md

 3. Explain how the "pixel similarity" approach to classifying digits works.

-Finds out the ideal image from all the images in same category.
+Find out the ideal image from all the images in same category.
 For example, stack all '3' images together and use mean() to find the average value for each pixel.

 4. What is a list comprehension?
 Create one now that selects odd numbers from a list and doubles them.
 ```python